-What are the causes of CO2 emission?
+What causes CO₂ emission?

-There are many sources of CO2 emission.
-We, as humans, exhale on average one-kilogram CO2.
+As humans, we exhale on average one kilogram of CO₂.
 Plants and animals also ‘exhale’ CO₂, which ends up in the atmosphere.
-In addition, vulcanic eruptions and defrosting of permafrost (permanently frozen soil) contribute to the emission of CO2.
-However, the vast majority of the CO2 emission is due to human activities.
-We drive our car, heat our houses when it is cold outside and use energy to cook our meals.
+In addition, volcanic eruptions and defrosting of permafrost (permanently frozen soil) contribute to the emission of CO₂.
+These are all natural resources of CO₂ emissions, keeping the earth in balance.
+However, the amount of CO₂ emissions from non-natural resources is rapidly increasing, disturbing this balance.
+This increase in CO₂ emissions is largely due to human activities.
+We drive our car, heat our houses when it is cold outside, and use energy to cook our meals.
 This all costs a lot of energy.
 To obtain this energy we burn fossil fuels, increasing the amount of CO₂ emission into the atmosphere.

-What are the consequences of this CO2 emission?
+What are the consequences of CO₂ emissions?

 Greenhouse gasses in the atmosphere, such as CO₂, prevent the heat from the earth to escape properly causing the warming of the earth, a process better known as the greenhouse effect.
-Global warming has several consequences.
-Heat waves occur more often, rainfall is more intense, and the sea level is rising.
+Global warming has several consequences: Heatwaves occur more often, rainfall is more intense, and the sea level is rising.
 Especially in vulnerable areas, such as sub-Saharan Africa, people are confronted with the consequences of climate change on a daily basis.
 Extreme heat causes drying of the land, resulting in crop failure.
 When rain arrives, it is often very intense.
-Because a lot water is coming down at once, the water has no time to infiltrate into the soil, causing runoff of the water.
+Because a lot of water is coming down at once, the water has no time to infiltrate into the soil, causing runoff of the water.
 Next to lower water availability within the soil, this causes erosion of the fertile top layer of the soil and downstream floodings.
-The lower water contents and decrease in fertile soil makes it hard to grow crops, causing a food shortage for the local communities.
+The lower water contents and decrease in fertile soil make it hard to grow crops, causing a food shortage and poverty for the local communities.

-What can we do about this?
+What can we do to fight CO₂ emissions?